mthsalura16/mthsalura16/README.md

 ## Hi there 👋

-Ask me about anything and i'll try asnwering it 😄
+Ask me about anything and i'll try answering it 😄

 <!--
 **mthsalura16/mthsalura16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.